 You may get different results depending on the tool you’re using to measure speed, ping, and latency.
 However, given that VPNs reduce speed because of the factors mentioned above, McAfee Safe Connect VPN offers pretty fast speeds in general.

-When it comes to encryption, McAfee Safe Connect VPN uses the AES-256 bit bank-grade encryption, which represents the highest encryption level and is also used by intelligence agencies like the NSA, governments, and militaries worldwide.
+When it comes to encryption, McAfee Safe Connect VPN uses the AES-256-bit bank-grade encryption.
+It represents the highest encryption level and is also used by intelligence agencies like the NSA, governments, and militaries worldwide.

-A VPN kill switch is a very important feature that automatically disconnects your device (PC, phone, or tablet) from the internet when your VPN drops for whatever reason.
+A VPN kill switch is a very important feature that automatically disconnects your device from the internet when your VPN connection drops.

-This is a safety feature that will guarantee that your sensitive information will stay private and secure and that your IP address won’t get leaked.
+This is a safety feature that will guarantee that none your sensitive information will get leaked.

 Usually, even if the VPN connection drops for a short period of time, without the kill switch enabled, you will still have direct access to the internet, and your data might be compromised.